yankay/llm-d-modelservice/examples/README.md

     }'
     ```

-    You should see a response like the following:
+    Expect to see a response like the following.

     ```
     {"id":"chatcmpl-05cfe79c-234d-4898-b781-3fa59ba7be49","created":1750969231,"model":"random","choices":[{"index":0,"finish_reason":"stop","text":"Alas, poor Yorick!
 I knew him, Horatio: A fellow of infinite jest"}]}
     ```

-2. `facebook/opt-125m`: downloads from Hugging Face
+2. `facebook/opt-125m`: downloads a model from Hugging Face

     Dry-run: